write-you-a-scheme-v2/scheme/docs/01_introduction.md

 ```

 For evaluation, we need to handle the context of a couple of things: the environment of variable/value bindings, exception handling, and IO.
 In Haskell, IO and exception handling are already done with monads.
 Using [monad transformers](http://dev.stephendiehl.com/hask/#mtl-transformers) we can incorporate IO, and Reader (to handle lexical scope) together in a single monad.
 Using `deriving`, the functions available to each of the constituent monads will be available to the transformed monad without having to define them using `lift`.
 A great guide about using monad transformers to implement interpreters is [Monad Transformer Step by Step](../sources/Transformers.pdf).
-It will start with simple a simple example and increase complexity.
+It will start with a simple example and increase complexity.
 For our scheme its important to remember that evaluation is done for `LispVal` that are wrapped within the `Eval` monad, which will provide the context of evaluation.
 The process of `LispVal -> Eval LispVal` is handled by the `eval` function, and this will be discussed a few chapter ahead.

 #### Reader Monad and Lexical Scope